 Once picked, they can remain intact for another two months.
 However, if they are carved for Halloween, they will start to rot much faster when exposed to the open air.

 Depending on the type of pumpkin, the vine may sprout several pumpkins on one vine.
-They can reach up to 30 feet long and they have roots that go deep into the ground.
-The root draws nutrients and water out to feed the pumpkins.
+They can reach up to 30 feet long and have roots deep into the ground.
+The root draws nutrients and water out to feed the fruit.

-The very top of the pumpkin has a stem growing out of it.
-These are green while the pumpkins are growing, and attached to the vine.
-As the fruit matures, they turn a darker green, then brown.
+Stems are green while the pumpkins are growing and attached to the vine.
+Then, as the fruit matures, they turn a darker green, then brown.

 They can be rather curvy and interesting looking.
-People have been known to dry them out, paint them, add them to artwork, and use them to fashion all sorts of jewelry, tools, and various types of handles from them.
+People have been known to dry them out, paint them, add them to artwork, and use them to fashion all sorts of jewelry, tools, and various types of handles.

-They also help support the pumpkin while it is growing.
-The tendrils grow in accordance with the weight of the pumpkin and can hold it up to make sure it doesn’t fall over and snap off the vine before it is ripe.
+These tendrils also help support the pumpkin while it is growing.
+They grow in accordance with the weight of the fruit and can hold it up to ensure it doesn’t fall over and snap off the vine before it is ripe.

 The leaves grow along the vine.
 They absorb sunlight and help to feed the pumpkin as it grows.
 They also provide protection to the vine and even the soil where the vine is based.

-These leaves are used around the world for their health benefits.
-They are eaten in various ways, added to stews, soups, and sauces, used raw in salads, steamed, or any way you like.
+You can add pumpkin leaves to stews, soups, and sauces, use them raw in salads, steamed, or any way you like.

-Blooming flowers on the vine are good news.
-The flowers can be bright orange or yellow and they are there to help pollinate and provide nutrients to the plant.
+The flowers on a pumpkin vine appear before the pumpkin fruit does.
+In fact, these flowers grow into mature pumpkins.
+The flowers can be bright orange or yellow, and they are there to help pollinate and provide nutrients to the plant.

 The shell is the whole of the outer pumpkin.
 It is usually referred to as the shell without everything else, like the insides and the vine, and all the bits mentioned previously.